 Donna: What's that mean?

 - She Is Not My Girlfriend: "Pleased to meet you, Doctor Noble, Mrs. Noble."
 The response here is "not ever".

-- Shout-Out: The "comedy classic" Ood is programmed to say "D'oh!" when it drops something.
+- Shout-Out: The "comedy classic" Ood is programmed to say "D'oh!" when told it dropped something.

 - Yiddish as a Second Language: "I've had enough of the schmoozing."

-- Zerg Rush: A perpetual favourite of berserk Ood.
+- Zerg Rush: A perpetual favourite of berserk Ood; berserk you know?